ntuorangejuice/cheat-sheet/README.md

 ```

 Input

 ```
  world
 new line
 ```

 Output

 ```
-[C] You have input " world", , whose length is 6
+You have input " world", , whose length is 6
 ```

 Note: There is a space in front of "world", which will be part of the string.
 However, using gets() is "unsafe", but we are not to discuss the details here.

 #### Convert to C++ string